 If you’ve implemented one of the tips mentioned above, or even better, if you have combined two or more of them, then by now you should have the sounds locked inside of the bathroom.
 However, sometimes it’s not the door that is the problem.
-Thin walls with cracks can be just as big of an issue.
+Thin bathroom walls with cracks need to be soundproofed as well.

 Every wall will eventually develop cracks.
 They are a result of natural settling of your home over time.
 That applies to bathroom walls in particular, as they are regularly exposed to water and moist.
 So what to do if you find cracks?

 If they are small, then simply fill them with a joint compound that is extending at least a couple of inches to each side.
 Then, leave it to dry.
 Next day, if needed, apply another layer.
 Otherwise, start with sanding it until it is smooth.
 In the end, you can paint over the fixed part or put a wallpaper to hide it.

 This combo requires more time and knowledge.
 Additionally, it’s definitely not the cheapest method too.
 However, it makes the most significant difference regarding noise reduction.
 Here is a full step-by-step guide on how it’s done.